jmzkChain/jmzk/docs/ABI-References.md

 | `group_def` | `group` |

 ## Structures
-Structure is the complex type consisted of base or typedef types.
+A structure is a complex type consisted of base types or/and typedef types.
 Below are all the structures used in everiToken ABI interface.

 ### `token_def` Struct
 ```